Ralph7C2/nodefind/README.md

 `-p, --print0`
 Prints as null separated string, rather than with new lines(for use with piping to other tools)

+`--delete`
+Deletes the files returned by the search

+`--delete-silent`
+Silently deletes the files returned by the search

 `-h, --help`
 Prints the help information, basically what is included here